Pranayama and Yogic Breathing Techniques

 Inhale through the right nostril; Exhale through the left

 Inhale through the left; Exhale through the right.

 Use of Pranayama and Yogic Breathing techniques: When to do it?

 You can use these prior to meditation and anytime you feel stressed.

 Whichever Pranayama and Yogic Breathing techniques you adopt, begin with 5-10 rounds and add more as you feel ready.
 Besides that, remember to keep your breathing slow, easy and full.
 Concentrate on your forehead and ensure that it does not become strained.
 If you feel out of breath, stop immediately, lie down for a few minutes.
 Take normal breaths and if you feel up to it, you can restart.

-Dr.Prakash is a Reiki Grandmaster, Energy Healer, and Trainer based at Pune, India.
-He is dedicated to spreading the word about using energy healing and assist people in leading richer, more fulfilling lives.
+Dr.Prakash is a Reiki Grandmaster, Energy Healer, and Trainer based in Pune, India.
+He dedicates his time to spreading the word about using energy healing and assisting people in leading richer, more fulfilling lives.